bhimanshu2025/jberry/README.md

 pip3 install junos-eznc
 ```

-As of today Nov/2022, only python part is implemented (review jberry/python/README.md).
+As of today, only python part is implemented (review jberry/python/README.md).
 Ansible and API are WIP